msolve: A Library for Solving Polynomial Systems: Experimental Results

 All chosen systems are zero-dimensional with rational coefficients.
 All computations are done sequentially.
 Table~\ref{table:first-example} states various, partly well-known benchmarks, which differ in their specific hardness, like reduction process, pair handling, sparsity of multiplication matrices, etc. Table~\ref{table:critical-points-example} is dedicated to critical points computations, \texttt{CP(d,nv,np)} describes critical points for a system of \texttt{np} polynomials in \texttt{nv} variables of degree \texttt{d}. {

 }

-For each system we give its degree and if it is radical.
+For each system we give its degree and if it is radical (all but one are radical).
 For \msolve we give specific timing information, also on the single modular computations: We apply \msolve with the \texttt{tracer} option, giving also the timings for the first modular computation learning and generating the tracer (\texttt{F4\,(learn)}) and the timings for the further modular computations applying only the tracer (\texttt{F4\,(apply)}).
 We also use \msolve with \texttt{independent} modular computations, applying the probabilistic linear algebra in each modular \ffour (\texttt{F4\,(prob.)}) In any case, we apply the same \fglm implementation.
 Furthermore, we state the number of primes needed by \msolve to solve over $\Q$.
 For \maple and \magma we just give the overall timings.
 Symbol '$-$' means that the computation was stopped after waiting more than $10$ times the runtime of \msolve.
+For all systems, the bottleneck has been the computation of either a Lexicographical \gb in shape position or a rational parametrization of the solution set.